 2. Recursively, suppose that the directed binomial tree of order \(n\) has been labeled with bit strings of length \(n\).
 Construct the labeled binomial tree of order \(n + 1\) as follows: start with the labeled binomial tree of order \(n\) but add bit 0 to the end of each string.
 Connect a new child to each vertex by a directed edge and give the child the same label as the parent, but with the last bit changed to 1.

 With the labeling above, vertices that end in 1 are leaves; vertices that end in 10 have one child; vertices that end in 100 have two children; and so forth.
 The root is labeled \(0 0 \cdots 0\) (\(n\) times).
-Undirected binomial trees are also interesting and arise in Section 1.10.
+Undirected binomial trees are also interesting and are studied in Section 1.10.

 Basic Functions